Have questions? We've got answers.

 Depending on the location, we have 2-bedroom apartments and 2-bedroom townhomes.
-These apartments/townhomes are rented by Project Transition and as a resident temporarily in the property, you are expected to treat it with respect and care.
+Apartments/townhomes are rented by Project Transition and as a resident temporarily in the property, you are expected to treat it with respect and care.

 Who will I live with?

 All Members at Project Transition live with other Project Transition Members.
-No one else may live or say overnight in the apartment that is not a Project Transition Member (this includes: children, significant others, friends, family members, etc.).
+No one else may live or stay overnight in the apartment who is not a Project Transition Member (this includes: children, significant others, friends,and family members).

 What am I responsible for as an apartment tenant?

 You are obligated to maintain cleanliness, safety, and general manners while in the apartment.
 For example, cleanliness of your bedroom, living area, bathroom, and kitchen, keeping noise to a minimal level after dark, no smoking in the apartment, etc.